 If your finances take a turn for the worst, you won't have to worry about creditors coming for your 401k.
 Your qualified retirement plan is protected by the Employee Retirement Income Security Act of 1974 (ERISA) from claims by judgment creditors.

 That depends on your employer's plan.
-But, good news ya'll.
-The maximum the IRS allows for 2020 is up from the previous year.
-Currently the cap sits at $19,500 but your employer may cap the amount below that.
+The maximum the IRS allows for 2021 stayed the same as 2020.
+Currently, the cap sits at $19,500 but your employer may cap the amount below that.
 For people over 50 the maximum increases to help them "catch up" before their retirement.
 They can contribute an additional $6,500 a year.

 What happens to my 401k if I change jobs?